Unidata/netcdf-fortran/docs/netcdf-f77.md

     deflate, which turns on the filter but makes only trivial changes to the data.

-    Informal testing at NetCDF World Headquarters suggests that there is little to be gained (with the limited set of test data used here), in setting the deflate level above 2 or 3.
+    Informal testing at NetCDF World Headquartersggests that there is little to be gained (with the limited set of test data used here), in setting the deflate level above 2 or 3.

-Errors {.heading}
+Errors
 ------

 NF\_DEF\_VAR\_DEFLATE returns the value NF\_NOERR if no errors occurred.